jupyter-book/jupyter-book/docs/content/content-blocks.md

 ### Markdown-friendly directives with `:::`

 The admonition syntax above utilises the general [directives syntax](content:myst/directives).
-However, if you're using an interface that does not support {term}`MyST Markdown`, it will render as a "raw" code block.
+However, if you're using an interface that does not support {term}`MyST Markdown`, it will render as a raw literal block.
 Many directives contain markdown inside, and if you'd like this markdown to render "normally", you may also use `:::` fences rather than ` ``` ` fences to define the directive.
 As a result, the contents of the directive will be rendered as markdown.